Aysegul Sanford sitting from the front view.

 • Preheat the oven to 425 degrees F. (218 degrees F.).

-• Arrange the marinated chicken on the baking sheet on a single layer and place it on the middle rack.
-Bake for 18-20 minutes or until a meat thermometer inserted into the thickest part of a chicken registers 165 degrees F. If you prefer your chicken shawarma to be on the browned side, move the sheet pan to the top rack and broil for 2-3 minutes (while watching it closely).
+• Arrange the marinated chicken on the baking sheet in a single layer and place it on the middle rack.
+Bake for 18-20 minutes or until a meat thermometer inserted into the thickest part of a chicken registers 165 degrees F. If you prefer your chicken to be on the browned side, move the sheet pan to the top rack and broil for 2-3 minutes (be sure to watch it closely).

 Chicken shawarma before and after it is cooked.